Welcome to your weekly trade round-up of UK business travel and travel loyalty news as well as our latest reviews and features.

 Malcolm’s new monthly forward-looking Travel News Update is available at travelnewsupdate.co.uk.

-FINAL WEEK: Win two Business Class flights with United Airlines and Head for Points!
+Win a great holiday with United Airlines and Head for Points!

 We have teamed up with United Airlines to give one lucky reader a great prize – TWO Business Class tickets from Heathrow or Edinburgh to any United Airlines destination in the USA.
 You can fly at any time in 2024.